omui-server/omui-server.github.io/content/en/docs/admin/account/index.md

 ## Adding research group administrators

-To make a specific user a research group administrator, open the user edit screen and change the Role to "Admin".
+To make a specific user a research group administrator, open the user edit screen and change the Role to **Admin**.
 Research group administrators will be able to use the `sudo` command on the server, so be careful with the settings.